Herring-UGAECSE-2920/Class-Instructions/README.md

 where the constants: `m`, `b`, `a`, `c`, and `r` will be given as input to your program.
 Note: make sure your code handles +/- real number inputs for the constants.

-Your plotter should plot the function to the limits of the paper.
-At paper limits, the pen should go up.
+Your plotter should plot the function to the margins (25 mm on each side) of the paper.
+At the margins, the pen should go up.
 If only a small piece of the plot is on the paper, then plot it on the paper.
 If none of the function is on the paper, do nothing and alert the user in some way.

-Once again, your PWM knobs are the only input for the user.
-The "vertical" will be increments of +/-10 and the "horizontal" increments of +/- one.
+Once again, your rotary encoder knobs are the only input for the user.
+The "vertical" will be increments of +/-10 and the "horizontal" increments of +/-1.
 Positive is clockwise.
-A button press on a PWM enters the value and goes back to the Mathmode selection menu awaiting next command input.
+When the right hand encoder is short pressed, the selected value is entered and the cursor is moved to the next value to be set.
+If the right hand encoder is short pressed on the last value to be entered, the cursor moves back to the first value.
+When the right hand encoder is long pressed, the Math Mode starts (have an "are you sure?" dialogue).
+When the left hand encoder is short pressed it goes up one level in the Math Mode menu, and when long pressed, it goes to the top of the Math Mode menu.

 ### G-Code (Images courtesy of howtomechatronics.com)

 The final mode to implement is a very simple [G-Code](https://en.wikipedia.org/wiki/G-code) interpreter.
 Two sample G-Code files will be provided to you that can be saved onto the Pi.
 Your control interface should have a menu item to select either of these files and the plotter will run through the written G-Code commands.
 Refer to the UI description in the assessment document.

-As with the Equation Drawer feature, the G-Code interpreter will assume 25mm margins on the paper, with the "home position" or (0,0) of the plotter being in the lower corner of the page/margins similar to Mathmode.
+As with the Math Mode feature, the G-Code interpreter will assume 25mm margins on the paper, with the "home position" or (0,0) of the plotter being in the lower right corner of the page/margins similar to Math Mode.
 The Paper Pen Position Calibration will "set" the (0,0) position.
-Notice this means the G-code is not reference (0,0) as center of paper!
+Notice this means the G-code does not reference (0,0) as center of paper!
+Rather, (0,0) for the G-code interpreter means the lower right corner of the margins (25 mm from the bottom and right sides of the page).

+As noted in the commands below, you will need to be able to adjust the speed of your stepper motors in mm/minute.
+This should relate to the artificial "delay" between step commands, with a larger delay correlating to a slower stepper speed or "feedrate".

 You will need to implement the following commands: